mkdrake37/seams/reviews/PM/index.md

 ### Map-Filter-Reduce Paradigm: Comprehensions and `apply` family functions

-Often in `for` loops, what we do is for each element in a series of things:
+Often in `for` loops, what we do is for each element is one or more of the following:

-  - check if they meet some criteria
+  - check if the element meets some criteria (e.g., is it greater than 0?)
-  - calculate a transformation
+  - transform the element into a new value (e.g., convert temperature from Fahrenheit to Celsius)
-  - combine the elements into some aggregate result
+  - combine the elements into some aggregate result (e.g., find maximum value)

 These tasks are part of Map-Filter-Reduce paradigm: we *map* the elements to new ones, we *filter* (either before or after mapping) to get the subset we care about, and we *reduce* the remaining transformed elements from many into a single result by combining them.

-TODO: name those paradigms for Python, R, Octave
+In python there are functions called `map`, `filter`, and `reduce` that do these things, although mapping and filtering can also be done with comprehensions like the one in the quiz.

 Comprehensions (and their equivalent in non-Python languages) are concise ways of expressing how to convert one list of things into another.
 Very often, that's all we're doing with a loop, but loops tend to take up more space and may be slower because the interpreter can sometimes be more clever about comprehensions.
+In general, if you are applying an already-defined function to each element, you might prefer `map`, but if you are instead doing some operation or lookup in another data structure, a comprehension may be more concise.
+Some common reduce operations like `max` and `sum` are provided as built-in functions, but `reduce` will apply an arbitrary function.

+R and Octave will often do element-wise operations when you apply a function or an operation to a list-like variable.
+This is a kind of built-in map behavior.

+In R:
+> c(1,2,3,4)*2
+[1] 2 4 6 8

+In Octave:
+octave:35> cos([1 2 3 4])
+ans =

+   0.54030  -0.41615  -0.98999  -0.65364

+More generally in R, the `apply` family of functions (apply, mapply, tapply, sapply) allow you to apply functions to a variety of data structures.

 > ### Re-Quiz